shaonghosh/residual_volume/README.md

 It was observed that this residual volume get larger with increasing dimensionality of the space until D<6, and then the residual volume gets lower and beyond D>6.5 the residual volume is negative, meaning the volume of the hyper-cube is smaller than the volume of the combined volume occupied by the hyper-spheres.
+It was also observed that the difference between the volumes of the hyper-cube and the central hyper-sphere follows the same trend.
+However, when we plot the fractional residual volume, which is the residual volume divided by the volume of the hyper-cube, and the fraction difference between the hyper-cube's volume and the hyper-sphere's volume then we note the following:
+The fractional difference between the volume of the hyper-cube and the hyper-sphere is a monotonically decreasing function of the dimensionality.
+While the fractional residual volume peaks somewhere beteen D=4 and D=5, where the close to 40% of the hyper-cube is still empty.